sugoidogo/twitch-clips-consent-api/README.md

 At the time of writing, the button below will prompt you for everything required to deploy this API to Cloudflare Workers except for the subdomain to assign the worker to and the `CLIENT_SECRET` variable, which must be added as a secret to your worker, not as a standard environment variable.
 You should use the same client id and secret as the clip player that will be using this api.

+After deploying, I also recommend you create a page rule to redirect the bare (no query parameters) `/consent` endpoint to the url which that endpoint would redirect you to, in order to cut down on worker invocations.
+I recommend you use the 302 status code so you can update said url as neccessary, although it shouldn't change unless you change your client id or the twitch API changes required scopes.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https%3A%2F%2Fgithub.com%2Fsugoidogo%2Ftwitch-clips-consent-api)

 ### Docker